UNINETTSigma2/documentation/faq/migration2saga.md

 ## Installing software
 Installing software in folders accessible to users, e.g., $HOME, can be relatively easy with EasyBuild which is also used for system-wide installations.
-We illustrate how you can do this for the software package SAMtools for which Saga does not provide all the versions you would find on Abel (0.1.18, 0.1.19, 1.0, 1.1, 1.2, 1.3.1, 1.4, 1.9).
+We illustrate how you can do this for the software package SPAdes for which Saga does not provide all the versions you would find on Abel (3.1.1, 3.5.0, 3.6.0, 3.7.0, 3.8.0, 3.9.0, 3.10.0, 3.10.1, 3.11.0, 3.11.1, 3.12.0, 3.13.0).

-We are going to demonstrate how to install version 1.3.1 which is the current default on Abel.
+We are going to demonstrate how to install version 3.12.0 which is the last version before the current default on Abel.

-**Note!
-Installing version 1.3.1 may fail out of the box (as it did for us).
-It works with some changes -- but these changes and particularly their implications are tricky to manage.
-Hence, we're looking for an easier example.
-Feel free to try your favourite software!**
+On a login node, run `screen -S spades_eb` - see Exercise 16 below for working with screens.
+With screens you can detach from and reattach to a running session, which is particularly useful when your network connection to Saga could be lost.
+If that happens, you just have to login to the machine where you started `screen` and reattach to a session.
+Without screens (or similar tools) your session would terminate, which means that also your interactive job would terminate.

-On a login node, run `screen -S samtools`.
-Then, start an interactive job (see details [above](#interactive-jobs)) with
+Next, start an interactive job (see details [above](#interactive-jobs)) with

 `srun --account=nnXXXXk --time=08:00:00 --nodes=1 --ntasks-per-node=40 --mem=185G --pty bash -i`